dunjoye4real/gke-polkadot/README.md

 # gke-polkadot

-This Manifest Provisions Google kubernetes cluster Packages are installed using terraform helm provider.
+This Manifest Provisions Google kubernetes cluster, Packages are installed using terraform helm provider.